Explore Career Pathways with Informational Interviews

-Are you interested in pursuing a career in a particular job, company, or industry, but aren’t sure where to begin or how to get your foot in the door?
+Are you interested in pursuing a specific career pathway exploring your career options, but aren’t sure where to begin or how to get your foot in the door?
 Hold an informational interview!
-Informational interviews are one of the best ways to learn more about the field or industry you’re interested in - directly from a person who’s working in it.
-Read below to learn everything you need to know about informational interviews - their purpose, how to prepare for one, and how to make the most out of them.
+Informational interviews are one of the best ways to learn more about the career pathway you’re interested in– directly from a person who’s working in it.
+Read below to learn everything you need to know about informational interviews: their benefits, tips to prepare for one, and how to make the most out of them.

 What is an informational interview?